 Pandua and Gaur

 About 6 hours north of Kolkata, spread throughout Pandua and Gaur, are the fascinating ruins of the former capitals of Muslim nawabs (rulers) dating back to the 13th-16th centuries.
 Most of the ruins are mosques, including the 14th century Adina Masjid in Pandua.
 It's one of the largest mosques in India and it contains the tomb of its builder, Sikander Shah.Continue to 9 of 10 below.

 09 of 10

-A cruise along the Hoogly River (also known as the Hugli River), a lower distributary channel of the Ganges River, provides a memorable glimpse into village life.
-The Assam Bengal Navigation Company offers comfortable 7 night cruises from Kolkata to Farakka, with the return journey by rail.
-This stretch is most interesting due to its British, Dutch, French, Portuguese and Danish heritage -- all of these countries established 18th century trading posts there and you'll get to see the remnants of them, as well as markets, temples and old mosques.
+A cruise along the Hooghly River (also known as the Hugli River), a lower distributary channel of the Ganges River, provides a memorable glimpse into village life.
+The Assam Bengal Navigation Company offers comfortable 7-night cruises from Kolkata to Farakka, with the return journey by rail.
+This stretch is most interesting due to its British, Dutch, French, Portuguese, and Danish heritage -- all of these countries established 18th-century trading posts there and you'll get to see the remnants of them, as well as markets, temples, and old mosques.

 10 of 10

 Avoid overcrowded Digha Beach and head to Mandarmani Beach, about 3 hours south of Kolkata, instead.
 Although it's not far from Digha, this fishing village with a super long stretch of beach is so much more peaceful and unpolluted.
 Bombay Beach Resort and Sana Beach Resort are recommended places to stay there right on the beach.